-If I've sent a message to you, and not said otherwise, you can assume that
+If I've sent an unsolicited message to you, and not said otherwise, you can assume that

 1.)
 I think you're a very attractive woman.